Universality of high-dimensional spanning forests and sandpiles: Introduction

 \subsection{Basic definitions}

-In this paper, a \textbf{network} will be a connected graph $G=(V,E)$ (possibly containing loops and multiple edges) together with a function $c:E \to (0,\infty)$ assigning a positive \textbf{conductance} $c(e)$ to each edge $e \in E$ such that for each vertex $v\in V$, the sum $c(v):= \sum c(e)< \infty$, taken over edges incident to $v$, is finite.
+In this paper, a \textbf{network} will be a connected graph $G=(V,E)$ (possibly containing loops and multiple edges) together with a function $c:E \to (0,\infty)$ assigning a positive \textbf{conductance} $c(e)$ to each edge $e \in E$ such that for each vertex $v\in V$, the \textbf{vertex conductance} $c(v):= \sum c(e)< \infty$, taken over edges incident to $v$, is finite.
 We say that the network $G$ has \textbf{controlled stationary measure} if there exists a positive constant $C$ such that $C^{-1} \leq c(v) \leq C$ for every vertex $v$ of $G$.
 Locally finite graphs can always be considered as networks by setting $c(e) \equiv 1$, and in this case have controlled stationary measure if and only if they have bounded degrees.
 We write $E^\rightarrow$ for the set of oriented edges of a network.
-An oriented edge $e$ is oriented from its tail $e^-$ to its head $e^+$.
+An oriented edge $e$ is oriented from its tail $e^-$ to its head $e^+$ and has reversal $-e$.

-The \textbf{random walk} on a network $G$ is the process that, at each time step, chooses an edge emanating from its current position with probability proportional to its conductance, independently of everything it has done so far.
-We use $\mathbf{P}_v$ to denote the law of the random walk started at a vertex $v$, $\mathbf{E}_v$ to denote the associated expectation operator, and $P$ to denote the Markov operator $P:\R^V \to \R^V$, defined by
+The \textbf{random walk} on a network $G$ is the process that, at each time step, chooses an edge emanating from its current position with probability proportional to its conductance, independently of everything it has done so far to reach its current position, and then traverses that edge.
+We use $\mathbf{P}_v$ to denote the law of the random walk started at a vertex $v$, $\mathbf{E}_v$ to denote the associated expectation operator, and $P$ to denote the Markov operator $P:\ell^2(V,c) \to \ell^2(V,c)$, defined by